-The sophisticated atmosphere is helped in no small part by the cutting-edge feel you get from the all-digital central console, with a pair of touchscreens that look the absolute business thanks to graphics that are super-sharp and super-slick.
+The sophisticated atmosphere is helped by the cutting-edge feel you get from the all-digital central console, with a pair of touchscreens that look the absolute business thanks to graphics that are super-sharp and super-slick.
 The same goes for the digital instruments that sit behind the steering wheel, and the combined effect means that few cars at any price feel this advanced.
 True, the sheer amount of information and functionality these screens show you is a little daunting at first, but when you start delving into the nuts and bolts of how it works, the operating system is actually pretty intuitive.
 The driving position has bags of adjustment, helping you to get comfy easily.

 The A6 is available with no less than four different suspension arrangements.
 Entry-level Sport cars come on regular steel suspension, which is impressively comfortable, isolating you from most of what a scruffy road surfaces can throw at you.
 The standard four-wheel drive ensures there’s bags of grip and traction through corners, and the steering is nicely weighted and consistent in its responses.
 The only slight black mark against this setup is that there’s a shade more body roll that some people will like, but for everyone else, it’ll be absolutely fine.
 The S line has a suspension that’s lowered by 10mm, but we haven’t had the opportunity to try it yet.